nikantic/react-currency-app/readme.md

 // FIXES
-animations components dont work (in out, when changing route) search relays on holder class converter component too many refs and resets input value on save or on route change update transactions number counter
+animations components dont work (in out, when changing route) search relays on holder class - fix this converter component too many refs and resets input value on save or on route change update transactions number counter when clicking on it should go away

 // FINAL polish